 You know, you say that so calmly.

-Why it why you know you're nice to me.
+Why, you know, you're nice to me.

-I don't think I'd want to be on the receiving end of of that fierceness that you have in you.
+I don't think I'd want to be on the receiving end of that fierceness that you have in you.

 Good grief.